 - When will we find out the winners?

-The winners will be announced in June 2015.
+The winners will be announced on June 9, 2015.
 Check back here, follow us on Twitter @writerstrust, or like us on Facebook for updates.
 We like to post about writing contests, Canadian literary awards, and general bookish fun.

 What IS literary nonfiction?

 Also referred to as creative nonfiction, the genre uses literary devices to present a factual story and features a personal, identifiable voice.
 Literary nonfiction includes (but is not limited to) works of personal and journalistic essays, articles, memoirs, commentary, both social and political criticism, history, and biography.

 If you're still wondering, try asking your English teacher for help or send us an email.

 What should I aim for?

 The winning work will demonstrate a distinctive voice, as well as a persuasive and compelling command of tone, narrative, style, and technique.
 The overall effect of such writing should provide the general reader with an informed, unique perspective on the issue at hand.
 You might want to explore some of our past Hilary Weston Writers' Trust Prize for Nonfiction finalists for inspiration.

 - How much does it cost?